Plant a Cold Climate Fall Vegetable Garden

 Extend your growing season by planting your fall vegetable garden in cold frames.
 Cold frames are mini-greenhouses.
-You can leave them open on hot days, and keep them closed on colder days.
-The cold frames pictured here are made from wood and glass, but you can build much cheaper and quicker cold frames: Form outer walls with bales of straw, and cover the top of the straw bale walls with Reemay garden blanket.
+Leave them open on hot days, and keep them closed on colder days.
+The ones pictured here are made from wood and glass, but you can build much cheaper and quicker cold frames: Form outer walls with bales of straw, and cover the top of the straw bale walls with Reemay garden blanket.
 Secure the Reemay with heavy rocks.

 Cover Your Plants with Row Cover

-Your plants need to reach maturity before the first hard frost, so you need to keep them warm.
-Keep your transplanted seedlings covered with Reemay day and night, except if the temperature exceeds 75 degrees, because the temperature under the row cover will be 3 to 7 degrees warmer.
+Because your plants must reach maturity before the first hard frost, ensure they stay warm.
+Keep your transplanted seedlings covered with Reemay day and night (unless the temperature exceeds 75 degrees), because the temperature under the row cover will be 3 to 7 degrees warmer.
 Floating row cover holds in the ground's heat at night, and keeps pests and bugs out by day, while allowing the sun's light to nourish the pants.
-It will help you to conserve water by preventing evaporation.
+It will help you conserve water by preventing evaporation.